 Argentine National Constitution – Article 50.

-The deputies will last on their behalf for four years, and they are re-eligible; but the Chamber will be renewed by half each biennium; for which purpose those appointed for the first Legislature, after they meet, will draw a lottery for those who should leave in the first period.
+The deputies will last in their position for four years, and they are re-eligible, but half of each biennium will renew the Chamber.
+For that purpose, those appointed for the first Legislature, after they meet, will draw lots for those who should leave in the first period.

-They usually contain health information, life advice or social content that leaves no room for debate or point of view.
-They are usually delivered in public institutions and fulfill an educational and informative role for citizens.
+They usually contain health information, life advice, or social content that leaves no room for debate or point of view.
+They are typically delivered in public institutions and fulfill an educational and informative role for citizens.
 For instance:

 How can we avoid dengue?

-The best way to combat dengue, chikungunya fever and the Zika virus is by preventing the reproduction of mosquitoes that transmit the disease, Aedes aegypti or “white feet”, eliminating wastewater and containers in which rain can stagnate. , since the insect requires immobile water for the growth of its larvae.
+The best way to combat dengue, chikungunya fever, and the Zika virus is by preventing the reproduction of mosquitoes that transmit the disease, Aedes aegypti or “white feet,” eliminating wastewater and containers in which rain can stagnate since the insect requires still water for the growth of its larvae.

 They are objective reports of the patient’s medical process.
 They contain in detail the history of the patient and the procedures performed.
 They serve as input for medical decisions and opinions.
 For instance: